Constructing many-twist M\"obius bands with small aspect ratios: Construction

-Note that the above contributions are only for mobius strips.
+Note that the above contributions are \emph{only for M\"obius strips}.
 In a M\"obius strip, either side of the center line is part of the same single boundary.
-Compared to an annulus, then, each fold creates twice as many intersections, and thus contributes twice as much to the linking number in the M\"obius band case versus the annulus case.
-The distinct cases in the definition of an $n$ half-twist paper band exist to counterbalance this effect.
+Compared to an annulus, then, each fold creates twice as many intersections between the centerline and a boundary component, and thus contributes twice as much to the linking number in the M\"obius band case versus the annulus case.
+Hence, the contribution of a fold in the annulus case is $\pm \frac{1}{2}$, not $\pm 1$.
+The distinct cases in the definition of an $n$ half-twist paper band exist to counterbalance this artifact.

-\begin{example} Using the described method, calculate the ribbon linking number of the ribbons corresponding to the prebend diagrams in figure 2.
-Confirm that your answer matches what you would visually infer from figure 1. \end{example}
+\begin{ex} Using the described method, calculate the ribbon linking number of the ribbons corresponding to the prefold diagrams in Figure 2.
+Confirm that your answer matches what you would visually infer from Figure 1. \end{ex}

-Using this counting method, we can see in figure 5 that the folds of the accordion cancel out, while the wrapping around it causes the linking number to accumulate.
-It takes $n$ consecutive solid lines in the prebend diagram to create a band with $n$ half-twists (assuming no contribution from the reconnection).
-The shortest reconnection methods may contribute some additional linking or unlinking, but any reasonably simple method will only contribute a constant amount, so this does not matter.
+Using this counting method, we can see in Figure 5 that the folds of the accordion cancel out in pairs, while the folds of the wrapping step compound, causing the linking number to accumulate.
+It takes $n$ consecutive solid lines in the prefold diagram to create a band with $n$ half-twists.
+Note that Figure 5 does not include the prefolds corresponding to how the ends are reconnected.
+The folds which are added to ensure the ends of the band connect will contribute some additional linking or unlinking, but any reasonable method only contributes a constant amount, so this does not matter.
+Lemma 1 is thus proven.